Jfeldman34/AF3Complex/docs/input.md

 The following combinations are valid for a given protein chain:

-1. Both `unpairedMsa` and `pairedMsa` fields are unset (or explicitly set to `null`), AlphaFold 3 will build both MSAs automatically.
+1. Both `unpairedMsa` and `pairedMsa` fields are unset (or explicitly set to `null`), AF3Complex will build both MSAs automatically.
 This is the recommended option.
 2. The `unpairedMsa` is set to to a non-empty A3M string, `pairedMsa` set to an empty string (`""`).
-AlphaFold 3 won't build MSA, will use the `unpairedMsa` as is and run `pairedMSA`-free.
+AF3Complex won't build MSA, will use the `unpairedMsa` as is and run `pairedMSA`-free.
 3. The `pairedMsa` is set to to a non-empty A3M string, `unpairedMsa` set to an empty string (`""`).
-AlphaFold 3 won't build MSA, will use the `pairedMsa` and run `unpairedMSA`-free. **This option is not recommended**, see [MSA Pairing](#msa-pairing) below.
+AF3Complex won't build MSA, will use the `pairedMsa` and run `unpairedMSA`-free. **This option is not recommended**, see [MSA Pairing](#msa-pairing) below.
 4. Both `unpairedMsa` and `pairedMsa` fields are set to an empty string (`""`).
-    AlphaFold 3 will not build the MSA and the MSA input to the model will be just the query sequence (equivalent to running completely MSA-free).
+    AF3Complex will not build the MSA and the MSA input to the model will be just the query sequence (equivalent to running completely MSA-free).
-5. Both `unpairedMsa` and `pairedMsa` fields are set to a custom non-empty A3M string, AlphaFold 3 will use the provided MSA instead of building one as part of the data pipeline.
+5. Both `unpairedMsa` and `pairedMsa` fields are set to a custom non-empty A3M string, AF3Complex will use the provided MSA instead of building one as part of the data pipeline.
 This is considered an expert option.

 Note that both `unpairedMsa` and `unpairedMsa` have to either be *both* set